-Ministerial Standing encourages the highest possible standards in students planning to enter vocational ministry.
-Prior to achieving Ministerial Standing, a student is considered to be in ministry exploration.
-Ministerial Standing is mandatory for admission to the program of ministry preparation.
+Ministerial Standing is a formative process that encourages the highest possible standards in students planning to enter vocational ministry.
+This process seeks to be developmental and holistic by recognizing personal growth in students over time, rather than merely applying a fixed standard uniformly.
+Prior to achieving Ministerial Standing, a student is considered to be in ministry observation/preparation.
+Ministerial Standing is mandatory for admission to a program of ministry preparation.
 The items assessed in the process toward acceptance are: academic excellence, personal initiative (Social Responsiveness), leadership, spiritual formation (Christ-like Character), and the ability to integrate academic learning into the local ministry context (Creative Engagement).

 Students are eligible to apply for Ministerial Standing in the spring semester of their sophomore year and each year thereafter.
-Achieving Ministerial Standing involves a process of application, submission of critical assignments in ministerial training, character references from peers, NNU faculty, and pastors, and an annual interview with a faculty team from the STCM.
+Achieving Ministerial Standing involves an annual process of application, submission of critical assignments in ministerial training, character references from peers, NNU faculty, NNU Student Development, and pastors, and an annual interview with a faculty team from the STCM.
 Students not qualifying for Ministerial Standing will be given clear feedback and encouraged to reapply the following year.

-Minsterial Standing must be achieved in order to meet ordination requirements in the Church of the Nazarene.
+Ministerial Standing must be achieved in order to meet ordination requirements in the Church of the Nazarene and graduate with a Christian Ministry major from the School of Theology and Christian Ministries.
+Students not achieving Ministerial Standing, but meeting all other degree requirements, will receive an NNU degree but not necessarily from the School of Theology and Christian Ministries.
 Further, Ministerial Standing will be strongly considered in awarding Religion Department scholarships as well as in making recommendations to local churches, district superintendents, and graduate schools.

-Ministerial Standing will be withdrawn if the student fails to enroll at NNU for a period of three consecutive semesters, or does not maintain a 2.50 cumulative GPA, or receives an unfavorable recommendation from a faculty interview or field experience/internship.
+Ministerial Standing will be withdrawn if the student fails to enroll at NNU for a period of two consecutive semesters, or does not maintain a 2.50 cumulative GPA, or receives an unfavorable recommendation from a faculty interview or field experience/internship.
 A student must receive a favorable recommendation from the Dean of the School and must wait one semester before re-applying for ministerial standing.